Honors Courses & Contract

 Honors Symposium courses

-The honors symposium is a three-credit course designed to inspire you to approach global topics from diverse perspectives.
-You will have the opportunity to delve into intriguing discussion and participate in an environment that fosters curiosity and academic exploration.
+The honors symposium is a three-credit course where you approach global topics from diverse perspectives and participate in an environment that fosters curiosity and academic exploration.

 Honors project-based courses